Classic & Luxury itinerary day-by-day

 Culture - Oxford

 Arrive in Oxford on Friday and check into your accommodation located close to the heart of the city.
 Your host will meet you at a convenient time to run through your itinerary and familiarize you with the route and itinerary before you start exploring!
-Your self-guided walking tour (or open top bus tour), will unlock the treasures of this beautiful city as you stroll through the lovely colleges of the University with their magnificent architecture and gardens.
+Your group guided walking tour (or open top bus tour), will unlock the treasures of this beautiful city as you stroll through the lovely colleges of the University with their magnificent architecture and gardens.
 Take in the museums, galleries and libraries galore, and perhaps a concert or play.
 Discover the little tea rooms and fine restaurants, the unique shops and back streets and the river backwaters dotted with punters and rowing eights.
 Stop for refreshment at the Eagle and Child – famous for serving The Inklings C.S.
 Lewis, J.R.R.
 Tolkien and others.

 2. Day two